metno/loop_wrapper/README.md

 For questions, bug reports and feature requests, contact: thomas.lavergne@met.no

-loop_wrapper was developed by Thomas Lavergne at the Norwegian Meteorological Institute since 2013.
+loop_wrapper is maintained by Thomas Lavergne at the Norwegian Meteorological Institute since 2013.

+Licensed under GPLv2